mohiuddin-khan-shiam/mohiuddin-khan-shiam.github.io/_posts/2025-12-16-quantum-machine-learning.md

   - AI
 ---

 Quantum Machine Learning (QML) sits at a fascinating intersection: the promise of quantum computing and the practical needs of machine learning.
-I’m drawn to QML for the same reason many people are: it combines deep theory with a very real question—can new computational models expand what we can learn from data?
+I’m drawn to QML for the same reason many people are: it combines deep theory with a very real question: can new computational models expand what we can learn from data?

 This post is a field guide to what’s happening right now in QML.
 It’s written for a broad audience: curious beginners, students, and practitioners who want a structured overview without the hype.